microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 - __Incentives and Rebates__: Partner Center provides information on incentive programs and rebates that partners may be eligible for based on their sales and performance.

-- __Competencies and Certifications__: Partners can track their progress in achieving Microsoft competencies and certifications, which can help them demonstrate expertise in specific Microsoft technologies.
+- __Designations, Specializations, and Certifications__: Partners can track their progress in achieving Microsoft Solution Designations, Specializations, and certifications, which can help them demonstrate expertise in specific Microsoft technologies.

 - __Analytics and Reporting__: Partners can access analytics and reporting tools to monitor their business performance, customer usage, and sales trends.